Lucas Araújo

-Lucas Araújo de Oliveira (born 21 May 1999), known as Lucas Araújo, is a Brazilian professional footballer who plays as a midfielder for Bahia.
+Lucas Araújo de Oliveira (born 21 May 1999), known as Lucas Araújo, is a Brazilian professional footballer who plays as a midfielder for Bulgarian First League club Botev Plovdiv.

 Professional career

 Lucas Araújo joined the youth academy of Grêmio in 2012.
 He made his professional debut with Grêmio in a 1-0 Campeonato Gaúcho win over Pelotas on 8 March 2020.

 On 7 April 2021, Lucas Araújo signed a contract with fellow Série A side Bahia until December 2023.

+On 29 September 2025, Lucas Araújo joined Botev Plovdiv in Bulgaria.